Tribal-Trouble/tribaltrouble/README.md

 About this fork
 ---------------

-I have been working to restore this enjoyable game to working order with modern Java.
+I (bondolo) have occasionally played with restoring this enjoyable game to working order with modern Java.
 This has included updating to more recent LWJGL, JInput and OpenAL, removing the need for registration, removing demo mode, removing updater as well as many Java modernizations and cleanups.
 The build system has been migrated from Ant to Gradle for better dependency management and faster builds.

 Building
 --------